 Genetics do not make a parent.
 And as an egg donor, I find clarity and comfort in this fact, as most donors do.
 We don’t want to be parents, we are happy being donors.
 Most donors are open to being recorded as a donor on the birth registration (as is required in Victoria).
 And most of us understand that donor-conceived people have a right to access information about their conception and genetic heritage.
 For lots of us, we have an ongoing relationship with the parents, and the children grow up being told of their donor conception so it’s a non-issue.

 So if the law is so clear about donors being donors and not parents, why then are people antsy about home insemination donor conception and why do donors and recipients get anxious about it?
-Well, there’s a few reasons.
-One is that sperm donor relationships can sit anywhere on a spectrum of arrangements – from an anonymous donor known by his first name only, to a co-parenting arrangement whereby the children call the donor ‘Dad’ and spend time with him each weekend.
-Such a case is the subject of the High Court case of Masson and Parsons & Anor.
+Well, the fact is the law is pretty complex, and not so clear as to who is a donor and who is a parent.
+Sperm donor relationships can sit anywhere on a spectrum of arrangements – from an anonymous donor known by his first name only, to a co-parenting arrangement whereby the children call him ‘Dad’ and spend time with him each weekend.
+Such a case was the subject of the High Court case of Masson and Parsons & Anor.

 I often see keyboard experts declaring on social media that you ‘don’t need a written agreement’ and that ‘it’s not binding anyway.’
 Both of those are technically true, but also deceptively simplistic.
 Certainly you can conceive via home insemination and not have a written agreement beforehand.
 And certainly every written agreement ‘isn’t binding’ on the parties.
 But there’s a lot more to it than that.
 For starters, having something in writing that clarifies the relationships and expectations of the parties can provide evidence of whether it’s a donor agreement or a co-parenting agreement.
 When registering the birth, Births Deaths and Marriages will want details of the donor and the agreement so that the birth record can correctly identify the parent/s and the donor.
 If you have nothing in writing, then it might be left up to individuals’ perceptions and changing minds as to whether they are a donor or a parent.
 Written agreements are really helpful in making sure everyone is on the same page.